AvtsVivek/AzureAksTerraform/iac/010140-kube-simple-yaml/ReadMe.md

     - kind: managed # Default is shared (Other two are managed and dedicated)
 - Persistant Volume Claim.
   - Its like a requisition for a strorage.
-  - By this object, we state the need for a pirticular type of storage.
+  - By this object, we state the need for a pirticular type of storage which is needed for the app to run.
   - This may get fulfilled, or this may not get fulfilled if not available.
   - It is here we state what type of storage class we need by specifying storage class.
     - storageClassName: managed-premium-retain-sc